Table of Contents hide

 Uses

-• WANs are typically installed anywhere in the world to connect the various LANs/MANs and even WANs branches of same or different organizations, Banks, businesses, Institutions, Government department etc via internet/satellite/public network.
+• WANs are typically installed anywhere in the world to connect the various LANs/MANs and even WAN branches of the same or different organizations, Banks, businesses, Institutions, Government departments, etc, via the internet/satellite/public network.

-Depending on the transmission technology used in a network i.e., whether the network contains switching elements or not, a network is classified into two types –
+(B) Depending on the transmission technology used in a network, i.e., whether the network contains switching elements or not, a network is classified into two types –

 Definition

-• A network which has a single communication channel which is shared by all the machines on the network simultaneously.
+• A network that has a single communication channel that is shared by all the machines on the network simultaneously.

-• It is a network in which single source communicates with multiple receiver simultaneously.
+• It is a network in which a single source communicates with multiple receivers simultaneously.

 • A broadcast transmission simultaneously transmits the same information to all nodes on a network.